 This loan was created as part of President Roosevelt’s G.I.
 Bill in 1944 and is guaranteed by the U.S. Department of Veterans Affairs.

-If you do live in an area where pest inspections are required, then it’s helpful to know what the inspector is going to be looking at.
+If you do live in an area where pest inspections are required, it’s helpful to know what the inspector will be looking for.

 How the Inspection Works